ksanjn/Research-Project/README.md

 - Evaluate user answers, calculate scores, and categorize skill levels ( Low, Intermediate, High).
 ![image](https://github.com/user-attachments/assets/6b1df5c1-294e-46c3-bfcc-97268bf9c97d)

-## **Completed Work**
-1. Collecting the data.
-2. Choosing a methodology/algorithm.
-3. Develop the model to suggest necessary skills needed for the predicted job role.

-## **Future Work**
-1. Cleaning the data ,Organizing  and the labeling of data
-2. Integrate advanced NLP models for better intent recognition.
-3. Expand the dataset with more questions and job roles.

-# COMPONENT#4 -  Recommending Tailor-Made Learning Pathways
+# COMPONENT#4 -  Recommending Tailor-Made Learning Pathways(IT21178436)

 ## Overview

 This component focuses on recommending personalized learning pathways to help software engineers achieve new skillsets tailored to their preferences.
-Staying updated with new skills is vital in the software engineering domain, and this module aims to fill skill gaps by creating targeted pathways that align with individual needs.
+Staying updated with new skills is vital in the software engineering domain, and this module aims to fill skill gaps by creating targeted pathways that align with individual needs.(Get the above output of the recommendation)

 ### Key Highlights
 - Emphasis on user-specific preferences and career goals.